 Photographs and videos are only used for the purposes we set out in our consent form.
 Any additional use requires further written consent from parents

 Note, our service may need to take photos, videos or audio recordings of a child for their safety or wellbeing, e.g., to document injuries or if we are instructed to do so by the police/child protection authority.
-If the relevant authority allows, the child’s parents have the right to access them
+If the relevant authority allows for it, the child’s parents have the right to access them

-Accessing and sharing photographs and videos
+Access and use

 Only staff who have a clear need to do so as part of their job, and who are authorised by the approved provider/nominated supervisor, can access, use or share the photos/videos we take of children at our service